 In carrying out my detective work, I first amassed every English language book, magazine, etc. in my collection that contains the infamous Akira Ifukube “quote,” going through each of them for reference.
 I also scoured the world wide web for additional clues.
 From there, it was a matter of locating mentions that came with citations and bibliographies, and searching through my archives for what I hoped would end up being the very first instance of this quote appearing in the English-speaking world.
 Following a session of backtracking citations, I arrived at Issue #7 of Ed Godziszewski’s magazine Japanese Giants.

-And now, I would also like to make clear something else: Godziszewski’s magazine may have been the first time this anecdote was shared stateside, but it was not the avenue through which the story in question came to be passed off as “the truth.”
-Please pay close attention to the exact verbiage in which this ostensible collection of words was initially reported.
 In detailing preproduction of the 1984 Godzilla movie, Godziszewski specified that Ifukube was offered the chance to score the film but turned it down and that (again, please read this verbatim) “upon learning that changes were being made to the Godzilla legend such as increasing Godzilla’s height from 50 to 80 meters, Ifukube was rumored to have said, ‘I do not write music for 80 meter monsters.’”

 Notice that key word. “…rumored to have said…”

-And it doesn’t end there.
 When I started planning this Urban Legends article, I reached out to Godziszewski for further details as to where he heard the story and what he’s gathered on it in the thirty-some years since.
 His response:

 “[The quote] was something that I had heard from a couple of friends in Japan during my visit there in January 1985, to see the new Godzilla film.
 This was well before I was fortunate enough to meet Mr. Ifukube, so it was not something I got first-hand.
 When I used it, I qualified it as something he was rumored to have said.
 It was certainly an amusing way to explain his absence from this film.
 Not having met him at the time, I couldn’t say if he had a wry sense of humor and said this as a way to dismiss the endless badgering from Toho’s people who were asking him to work on Godzilla again.
 It seemed believable in that vein, but I never took that statement terribly seriously.
 By chance, during a recent trip to Japan, I happened to run into one of the people who I heard this from, and he told me that “it was just a joke.”
 Given the way this rumor has sort of morphed into something quoted as fact in some circles, I now regret that I used it at all in the article.”